General Information

 Please remember that we are a county-wide district serving areas with varied terrain.
 The weather and road conditions may seem fine in one area, while other areas are becoming hazardous.
 However, due to school choice and calendar considerations, it is not practical to close schools in one area of the district while leaving others open.
 Our top priority in making a decision to close schools will always be student safety.

-SDPC is one of several districts in South Carolina that hold Digital Learning Days when school is canceled during inclement weather.
-Digital Learning Days allow students to complete assignments electronically (in grades 4-12) or from folders provided by their teachers (in grades K-3) within 5 days instead of holding a school-wide make-up day later in the year.
+The SC Department of Education has approved SDPC South Carolina to hold eLearning Days when school is canceled during inclement weather. eLearning Days allow students to complete assignments electronically or from information provided by their teachers within 5 days instead of holding a school-wide make-up day later in the year.
 Students who do not complete the assignments are counted as absent for the day.